 The drive from his home to the copy center in the capital is halfway across the city.
 It is mid-day and the traffic is bumper to bumper.
 Even now it is far better than at 8:30 AM or 5:30 PM, peak rush hours in the capital.
 Time is 25 minutes.

 Locating a place to park is impossible, he drives back and forth and finally settles for the outer edge of a service station, hoping they don’t run him off.
 Elapsed time is 6 minutes.

-He walks carefully through the traffic, and down the street to the cop center.
+He walks carefully through the traffic, and down the street to the copy center.
 Time 4 minutes.

 He gets in the queue to wait his turn.
 It is a long line.
 Wait time is 28 minutes.

-The document is scanned and returned to him after successful sending a copy over the internet.
+The document is scanned and returned to him after successfully sending a copy over the internet.
 Time 4 minutes.